Reasons Why Watches are so Expensive: Why are Watches so Expensive?

 Also, this does not just go for limited edition timepieces, but many other watches as well.
 We humans always want what we cannot have, and if luxury watch brands have a limited production, it will mean that getting a hold of certain timepieces will be increasingly difficult, in some cases Impossible, and at the same time, since people will become more ”desperate to acquire one”, the brands will naturally be able to increase their prices without the demand for the watches decreasing.
 This sounds like a very clever business strategy, right?

-The brands don’t want to have a bunch of watches that no-one buys, and at the same time, having an underproduction of watches has proven to have a very positive effect for luxury watch brands.
+The brands don’t want to have a bunch of watches that no one buys, and at the same time, having an underproduction of watches has proven to have a very positive effect on luxury watch brands.

 As such, limited production and exclusivity are two reasons why watches are so expensive.

-Making watches, and in particular movements, is a complex process which demands great skill, however, some movements are beyond most watchmakers’ skill levels – take for example the complicated Grand Chime by Patek Philippe, with more than a thousand parts.
+Making watches, and in particular, movements, is a complex process that demands great skill, however, some movements are beyond most watchmakers’ skill levels – take for example the complicated Grand Chime by Patek Philippe, with more than a thousand parts.

 When it comes to these extremely complicated watches, there are only a few people in the world who have the extreme skill needed to make these movements, and as a result, the production cost gets very high, and this is ultimately something that the end consumer has to pay the price of.